Setting Up Experience Portal User Groups, Roles, and Permissions

 2. An account will be created for them in the DAM and the Experience Portal.

-3. Because of the authentication rules you’ve put into place, they’ll be placed into their administrator level‑DAM Group.
+3. Because of the authentication rules you’ve put into place, they’ll be placed into their administrator-level group.

 4. They’ll receive the Administrator role in the Experience Portal.
 This means they can manage content.